luciodale/aqua/README.md

 ### More words on the functionality

 The container element whose id is passed to the `:container-id` key, directly affects the offset value provided in the `:animate` anonymous function.
 In brief, as the element enteres the viewport from the bottom of the screen, the offset will have positive values such as 10, 100, 1000, and so on.
 Clearly, when the element is hidden further down the page, the offset will have negative values.
+In addition to the offset pixel value, a percentage value can be destructured from the same vector at index 1.
+It indicates the animation progress from 0 to 1.

 The `:inline` and `:external` keys allow the gathering of all DOM elements needed to be animated.
 In practice, the id and class names provided will be replaced with the elements whose style properties can be updated.
 Keep in mind that to apply some changes to all the elements of one class, a loop is needed as per example.